-At W&J, we believe in rewarding students' excellence in academic achievements, while supporting them to continue these academic achievements beyond their high school career.
+At W&J, we believe in recognizing and rewarding students' excellence in academic achievements by offering merit based scholarships.
 The Office of Admission takes a holistic approach when evaluating a student for a merit award.
 Academic performance, curriculum, class rank (if available), standardized test scores (unless the student elects our score optional policy), and co-curricular involvement are all considered.
-W&J offers three tiers of merit awards: The Howard J. Burnett Presidential Scholarship, the W&J Scholars Award, and the Dean’s Award.
+W&J offers four tiers of merit awards: The W&J Thrive Scholarship, The Howard J. Burnett Presidential Scholarship, the W&J Scholars Award, and the Dean’s Award.

 Annual scholarship amounts are divided equally over the fall and spring semesters and can be used to lower the overall college costs.
 W&J's merit awards are available for eight semesters provided the recipient maintains full-time enrollment status, remains in a degree-seeking program, abides by the regulations governing college life, makes Satisfactory Academic Progress (SAP), and meets GPA requirements for his/her respective award.
 The GPA requirements are reviewed at the end of every spring term for the upcoming academic year.

 Washington & Jefferson College is the place where you’ll thrive!
 Our W&J Thrive Scholarship is all about rewarding you for your accomplishments before coming to W&J and the outstanding work we know you’ll continue to do as a student in-and-out of the classroom.
 Starting at $33,000/year, W&J Thrive is our highest merit scholarship and is awarded to students committed to being academic leaders.